Kennel Cough (Canine Cough)

 What Are Kennel Cough Symptoms Like?

-Although kennel cough in dogs is not life-threatening, it does cause symptoms that make your pet extremely uncomfortable.
-The symptoms of kennel cough include:
+Although Kennel Cough in dogs is not fatal, it does cause symptoms that make an infected dog quite miserable.
+The most common symptoms of Kennel Cough include:

 1. A dry, hacking cough.
 This is a classic symptom.
-The cough is generally dry (although sometimes mucous can be expelled) and may be described as a honking noise.
-Unfortunately the cough is constant and persistent.
+The cough is generally dry (although sometimes mucous can be expelled) and may be described as a “honking” noise.
+The cough is constant, persistent, and can be unsettling.
 Some dogs may experience a coughing fit every few minutes.
-Others may constantly be coughing as they are walking, lying down and going about their daily activities.
+Others may constantly be coughing as they are walking, lying down, or going about their daily activities.
 The cough is probably the most uncomfortable aspect for dogs (as can be seen and heard).

 2. Fever.
-If your pet develops a fever, he probably has contracted a severe form of the disease.
-Some dogs with canine cough appear perfectly normal and healthy, other than the fact that they are coughing all the time.
-A fever indicates that the disease is taking a toll on your pet’s body.
-In this case, you should provide your pet with extra rest and TLC to ensure his swift recovery.
+If the dog develops a fever, he probably has contracted a more severe form of the disease.
+Some dogs with Canine Cough appear perfectly normal and healthy, other than the fact that they are coughing all the time.
+But a low-grade fever indicates that his body is hard at work trying to fight off infection.

 3. Lethargy.
-Not all dogs with canine kennel cough or canine cough appear lethargic.
+Not all dogs with this illness appear lethargic.
 Some do, while others appear perfectly normal.
-If your pet is lethargic he will have decreased energy, poor appetite, lack of interest in activities he is usually excited about, etc. The best thing you can do for a dog suffering from kennel cough is to make sure he receives plenty of rest and good nutrition.
-This will help his body combat the disease.
+If the dog is lethargic, he will have decreased energy, poor appetite, lack of interest in activities he is usually excited about, minimal motivation, etc.

 How long does Kennel Cough last?